eric-pierce/freshapi/README.md

 A FreshRSS / Google Reader API Plugin for Tiny-Tiny RSS

 ## Background
-Tiny-Tiny RSS is one of the best and most customizable self-hostable RSS readers available, but has limited compatibility with third party RSS readers through two APIs:
+Tiny-Tiny RSS is one of the best and most customizable self-hostable RSS readers available, but historically has had only limited compatibility with third party RSS readers through two APIs:
 1. [The Official API](https://tt-rss.org/ApiReference/)
 2. [The Fever API Plugin](https://github.com/DigitalDJ/tinytinyrss-fever-plugin)